hypnosapos/cartpole-rl-remote/README.rst

    make train-docker-efk

 Kibana URL would be: http://localhost:5601.
-Set the text ``cartpole-*`` for the index pattern, in **efk/kibana** directory you can find a kibana dashboard json file that you can import to view all graphics about cartpole model experiments.
+Set the text ``cartpole-*`` for the index pattern.
+In **efk/kibana** directory you can find a kibana dashboard json file that you can import to view all graphics about cartpole model experiments.

 Anybody could launch a docker compose with visdom and the EFK all-in-one by this command::